How to Claim Against Close Brothers Finance: Step-by-Step Guide

 How to Verify Your Eligibility

 Not yet sure if you are eligible?
-Here are the steps to confirm if you were mis-sold your finance agreements:
+Steps to follow to check if you were mis-sold your finance(s):

 Step 2: Gather Documentation

-If you've been mis-sold a finance agreement, getting good evidence is the most important thing to establishing that you didn't receive clear, fair, or transparent information when you signed.
+If you've been mis-sold a finance agreement, getting good evidence is the most important thing to establish that you didn't receive clear, fair, or transparent information when you signed.
 The stronger the supporting documentation you have, the better your case will be.

 1. Copy of Your Loan Agreement

-• Any fees or additional charges.
+• Any fees or other charges.

 • The total cost of the agreement, including monthly payments.